ChristopherSchultz/mirth-plugins/README.md

 Provides authentication through an LDAP service.

+## MFA (Multi-factor authentication) Authenticator

+Provides TOTP MFA for Mirth.

+Note that the LDAP and MFA plug-ins can be used together if desired.

 ## Contributions

 I welcome contributions to these plug-ins.
 Please fork my repository and issue